 - 1. In the Program Directory, highlight the program or mark all programs to be copied. - 2.
 Press Utility (F9).
-The Utility Pop-Up Menu displays.
+The Utility Pop-Up Menu is displayed.
 Copy is highlighted.
 Press ENTER.
-The Copy to: Pop-Up displays. - 3.
+The Copy to: Pop-Up is displayed. - 3.
 Highlight the target drive, and press ENTER.
 The CNC copies marked programs to the target drive.